Hugh & Marcus

 Hugh Taylor

-What I enjoyed most was building something meaningful with people I trusted.
-That’s what brought me to Harvard Business School—to explore how I could do that again in a new way, and eventually build something of my own.
+What I loved most was building something meaningful with people I trusted.
+That’s what brought me to Harvard Business School — to explore how I could do that again in a new way, and eventually build something of my own.

-Outside of work, I love skiing, still play the odd game of rugby, and recently got my skydiving license in Utah.
-As you can see below, I also enjoy beating Marcus at fly-fishing.
+Outside of work, I still play the odd game of rugby, love skiing, and recently got my skydiving license in Utah.
+I also enjoy hooking far bigger fish than Marcus while fly-fishing — as you’ll see below.

 Marcus Ringer

-Outside of work, I’m into trail running, film photography, and planning trips that usually involve long walks and questionable transport.
+Outside of work, I’m into trail running, film photography, and being a long-suffering Arsenal fan.